 In this period, from the mid-nineties, Kemp also staged numerous dance productions for the Teatro Nuovo di Torino, created “Le Train Bleu” for Introdans in Holland, directed for the theatre (“Il Ladro e la Milonga” in Naples) and collaborated on the making of two important documentary portraits, “Travelling Light” by Theo Eshetu and “Gota Roja” by Pablo Bendetti.

-In 2004, thanks to the faithful support of the Teatro de Festivales in Santander, came a commission for a new full scale creation for Lindsay Kemp as author and performer, “Elizabeth I, el ùltimo baile”, produced by Concha Busto.
-This involved long-time creative collaborators David Haughton and Carlos Miranda, and long-time stage companions Nuria Moreno, François Testory and Marco Berriel, with costumes by the Oscar-winning Sandy Powell: “Elizabeth’s Last Dance”, centred on a haunting portrait of aging greatness by Lindsay, also showed the influence of his opera directing experience.
-Despite its success in Spain in 2005, this production was unable to travel to Italy or the UK, although it was performed in Tokyo in 2008, with David Haughton this time returning to partner Kemp onstage, 35 years after “Flowers” at the Bush Theatre.
+In 2004, thanks to the faithful support of Romàn Calleja and Juan Calzada of the Teatro de Festivales in Santander, came a commission for a new fullscale creation for Lindsay Kemp as author and performer, “Elizabeth I, el ùltimo baile”, produced by Concha Busto.
+This was developed with his long-time creative collaborators David Haughton and Carlos Miranda, and long-time stage companions Nuria Moreno, François Testory and Marco Berriel, with costumes by the Oscar-winning Sandy Powell.
+Miranda’s rich composition and lyrics, mixed with Powell’s lavish period costume, played a major role in establishing dreamlike blends of Elisabethan and contemporary moods and performance styles.
+“Elizabeth’s Last Dance”, centred on a haunting portrayal of aging grandeur by Lindsay, mixed with flashbacks to the Tudor Queen’s glorious youth and her tragic loves, clearly showed the influence of his opera directing experiences: it was effectively a modern opera (whose protagonist never made a sound).
+Despite its success in Spain in 2005, this production was unable to travel to Italy or the UK, although it was revived in Spain and then performed in Tokyo in late 2008, with Amit Lahav as Essex, and David Haughton this time returning to partner Kemp onstage, in the role of Elisabeth’s favourite, Robert Dudley, Earl of Leicester… 35 years after first performing together in “Flowers” at the Bush Theatre in London.

 To be continued…